Michelle Hinebrook

 brooklyn, NY

-Michelle Hinebrook is a contemporary painter, and educator based in Brooklyn New York
+Michelle Hinebrook is a contemporary visionary painter and educator, Brooklyn New York

 MessageMichelle Hinebrook is a contemporary NY Painter exploring abstracted representations of the figure, magic, mythology, nature, emotions and spiritual transcendence.
 Hinebrook’s paintings have been featured in more than 18 solo shows and 50 group exhibitions.
 Hinebrook’s vibrant oil paintings serve as abstract representations of spiritual and emotional experiences, exploring cosmic consciousness, magic, nature, and spiritual transcendence.
 She holds a Master of Fine Arts degree from Cranbrook Academy of Art and a Bachelor of Fine Arts in Art & Design from the College for Creative Studies.